NOW AVAILABLE ON APPLE PODCASTS

 Meet the IPO Education Foundation’s Inventor of the Year David Hall.
 He’ll share his experience through a grueling race in the desert and how it birthed the autonomous vehicle movement.
 Then take a forward look into the future of Mr. Hall’s manufacturing plant and learn how the land surveying industry found an unexpected use for Mr. Hall’s invention.
 Thank you to guests Alan Ohnsman, David Hall, Jason Littrell, & Rob Noah.

 We’ll examine inventions that are transforming disabilities into extra-abilities.
 We’ll hear the harrowing tale that led to one mountain climber’s career as a prolific inventor, explore the relationship between science and design, and learn how advanced prosthetic devices could change music forever.
 Thank you to our guests Elliot Weintrob, Paola Antonelli, and Dr. Gil Weinberg.

 Episode 2 – Eye Surgery

 Take a trip through the history of eye surgery with Dr. Gary Wortz, Dr. Janus Adams, and Dr. Jim Wynne.
 We’ll learn about a cultural pioneer, an unexpected breakthrough for LASIK, and dive into cutting edge technology for modern eye surgery!

 Join our guests Paula Johnson, Dr. Jonathan Rees, Michael Ruhlman, and Robin Liss as we explore inventions at the intersection of food and convenience from sliced bread to refrigeration and a new invention that might solve the conflict between convenience and healthy living.

-Advertising opportunities available.
+Sponsor opportunities available.
 For more information contact email@example.com.